richelbilderbeek/correct_cpp/how_this_course_works.md

 ## Do the exercise

-Each chapter describes an exercise and supplies a project (`.pro`) file.
-Open that project file in the free C++ IDE Qt Creator.
-All projects have a file called `main.cpp`. `main.cpp` is where you must put your code.
+Each chapter describes an exercise (in `README.md`) and has a file called `main.cpp`.
+`main.cpp` is where you must put your code.

+Usually `main.cpp` contains already some incomplete code to get you started.

+You can use any editor or IDE to build and run your code.

 ## Upload your proposed solution